GenevieveDorrell/Carbon-FootPrint-Calucaltor/README.md

 According to the [New York Times](https://www.nytimes.com/guides/year-of-living-better/how-to-reduce-your-carbon-footprint), some of the largest sources of individual carbon emission are from transportation, diet, home electricity use, and consumer habits.
 This student carbon footprint calculator is here to help collge students understand, track, and reduce their carbon emissions over time!

 ## Setup-
+# Heroku hosted website (recommended):
 We have this application have running on heroku [here](https://student-carbon-footprint-calc.herokuapp.com/).
 It uses mongoDB cluters to keep track of users information.
+# Building and deploying yourself:
 If you deploy this else where you must connect to a mongo database.
-Durring the build the comandline will ask for a mongodb server url.
+During the build the comandline will ask for a mongodb server url.
 If you have mongogBD insalled on the computer or server you are deplyign the code on you can just enter 'mongodb://db:27017/'.
 You can also connect to a cluster like we did for our deplyment.
 This makes instaliation of mongoDB optional.
 To connect to a batabase on a cluster you must first create an account [here](https://www.mongodb.com/), and then follow the directions to to get the url connect to you cluster.
 It might ask you to out the databases name in the url you can put anyting you like.

 **Windows**
 1. Run the windowBuild.bat ('.\windowBuild.bat') to build a virtual environment and start running the program